Most of these islands are less than 4 hours direct flight from Brisbane.

 What is the cost involved ?

-Volunteering in the Solomon Islands is an incredibly generous offer of your time and income.
+Volunteering in the South-Pacific Islands is an incredibly generous offer of your time and income.
 In general a return plane trip from Sydney or Auckland is not cheap costing around $1,600.
 Accommodation is generally not provided by the hospital, so will also needed to be organised by volunteers.
 DAISI is a registered tax-duductible charity, and expenses relating to humanitarian work may be tax exempt, so keep your receipts.
 DAISI volunteers are exempt from having to pay medical and nursing registration fees.
 Medical students do not require registration, but must have a qualified doctor to agree to supervise them.

 How do I book my flights and accommodation?